 Next time you feel tired, pull over in a safe location, stretch those legs out and relax.

 Member Support Centres

-Driver Comfort – courtesy Ergonomics Simplified
+courtesy of Ergonomics Simplified

 - Move the seat forward so you can reach and completely depress all the foot pedals without coming away from the seat back.

-- Adjust the seat belt to fit you instead of adjusting the seat to accommodate the seat belt position.
+- Adjust the seat belt height to fit you instead of adjusting the seat to accommodate the seat belt position.

-Bring the steering wheel down and toward you to minimise reach and stress on your body.
-The less your elbows reach forward and up the less the strain on your neck and upper back.
+- Bring the steering wheel down and toward you to minimise reach and stress on your body.
+The less your elbows reach forward and up, the less the strain on your neck and upper back.